 The Best Business in the World

-The problem with starting and running a business, however, is the cost.
+The problem with running a business, however, is the cost.

-And if the business fails - which happens to 50% of all businesses after 5 years⁽⁴⁾ - there's a good chance you'd be financially ruined.
+And if it fails - which happens to half of all businesses after 5 years⁽⁴⁾ - there's a good chance the owner would be financially ruined.

 That's the reality of traditional entrepreneurship.
 It's a game where the costs of entry, participation and failure are exceptionally high.